 Court in Egypt Sentences Young Christian for “Insulting Islam”

-In a show of partiality to Muslims who go unprosecuted for similar offenses against Christians, Massoud, a Coptic Christian teenager, was sentenced in juvenile court on April 4th to three years in prison for allegedly insulting Islam; the maximum that he could have received.
+In a show of partiality to Muslims who go unprosecuted for similar offenses against Christians, Massoud, a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian teenager, was sentenced in juvenile court on April 4th to three years in prison for allegedly insulting Islam; the maximum that he could have received.

 Gamal Abdou Massoud, 17, denies the charges.
 In a Compass Direct News article, the court reportedly claimed that he posted cartoons on his Facebook account in December that mocked the Islamic religion and its prophet, Muhammad.
 The court also claimed that he distributed the pictures to other students.

 After the incident came to light, Muslims in Assuit, where Massoud lives, rioted.
 The mob fire-bombed his home and burned down at least five other Christian-owned homes in several Assuit villages.
 Massoud’s family left their village, and it is uncertain if they were ordered out, left because they had no home, or left out of fear.

 The sentencing was considered significant not only because it violates the free speech clauses of the U.N.’s Universal Declaration of Human Rights, of which Egypt is a signatory, but also because it shows another area where justice is executed unequally between Muslims and Christians in Egypt.
 The sentencing also shows that rights are given to the Christian minority in Egypt only when Islamic sensitivities are not involved.
 Coptic Christians claim that the laws are ignored when Muslim public figures violate Egyptian laws related to insulting Christianity, which happens often; but when Christians are accused of violating the same laws against Islam, even a minor is usually punished to the full extent of the law, such as in Massoud’s case.